Households; size, composition, position in the household, 1 January

 Adopted children and stepchildren in the household are regarded as children living at home, but foster children are not.

-Private household consisting of one parent and one child who lives at home.
+- Private household consisting of one parent and two children living at home.

 Child living at home: